TTL Too High: Why Your DNS Change Won't Propagate

 If dig against the authoritative server returns the new value but public resolvers return old, the old TTL is still running.

-Fix: there isn’t one.
-Wait.
+Fix: there is no live fix — wait.
 The next time, lower TTL 24 hours before.
+You can speed up the two largest public resolvers manually:

-Case 2: DNS provider is silently capping or ignoring your TTL
+Case 2: Your DNS provider is silently capping or ignoring your TTL

 How to spot it: